Quasiconformal Mappings and Neumann Eigenvalues of Divergent Elliptic Operators: Weighted Sobolev-Poincar e inequalities

-Denote by $B_{r,2}(\mathbb D)$, $1<r<\infty$, the best constant in the (non-weighted) Poincar\'e-Sobolev inequality in the unit disc $\mathbb D$.
+Denote by $B_{r,2}(\mathbb D)$, $1<r<\infty$, the best constant in the (non-weighted) Sobolev-Poincar\'e inequality in the unit disc $\mathbb D$.
 Exact calculations of $B_{r,2}(\mathbb D)$, $r\ne 2$, is an open problem and we use the upper estimate (see, for example, \cite{GT77,GU16}):

-On the basis of Theorem~\ref{IsomSS} we prove an universal weighted Poincar\'e-Sobolev inequality which holds in any simply connected planar domain with non-empty boundary.
+On the basis of Theorem~\ref{IsomSS} we prove an universal weighted Sobolev-Poincar\'e inequality which holds in any simply connected planar domain with non-empty boundary.
 Denote by $h(z) =|J(z,\varphi)|$ the quasihyperbolic weight defined by an $A$-quasiconformal mapping $\varphi : \Omega \to \mathbb D$.